Rationale for Using Documents & Media

 Finding Additional Sources

-As I read these sources I found the links to other sources or I came across concepts which I searched for in Google, thus stumbling upon more data sources.
+As I read these sources I found the links to other sources or I came across concepts that I searched for in Google, thus stumbling upon more data sources.

 I used Facebook to connect with practitioners and find data.
 As mentioned by Baker (2013), Facebook can be used in ethnographic research as a tool, data or context.